Mia Yim: Return to Impact Wrestling (2022)

-At Under Siege, on May 7, 2022, Bell, using the Mia Yim name instead of Jade, made her return to TNA (now known as Impact Wrestling), saving Taya Valkyrie from an attack by Deonna Purrazzo.
+At Under Siege, on May 7, 2022, Bell, using the Mia Yim name instead of Jade, made her return to Impact Wrestling, saving Taya Valkyrie from an attack by Deonna Purrazzo.
 On the May 19 episode of Impact!, Yim had her first match at Impact in five years, where she alongside Jordynne Grace and Valkyrie defeated the team of Purrazzo, Savannah Evans and the Knockouts World Champion Tasha Steelz.
 On June 19 at Slammiversary, she competed in the inaugural Queen of the Mountain match for the Knockouts World Championship, which was won by Grace.
 On July 1 at Against All Odds, Yim teamed with Mickie James and fought Purrazzo and Chelsea Green in a losing effort.
 On August 12 at Emergence, Yim challenged Grace for the Knockouts World Championship, but failed to win the title.
 On September 23 at Victory Road, Yim competed in an Intergender Triple Threat Revolver to determine the number one contender for the X Division Championship, eliminating Laredo Kid and Alex Zayne but was eliminated by Kenny King.
-She was defeated by Mickie James at Bound for Glory and, three days later, she left the company.
+She was defeated by Mickie James at Bound for Glory and three days later, she left the company.
 On the October 20 episode of Impact!, Yim wrestled her last match for the company by facing Taylor Wilde in a losing effort.

 Return to WWE (2022–present)

-On the November 7, 2022 episode of Raw, Yim returned to WWE as a face, attacking Rhea Ripley of The Judgment Day and aligning with The O.C..
-Her ring name was briefly changed to Michin, before being quickly altered to have "Michin" be a nickname rather than her full ring name.
-Three weeks later at Survivor Series WarGames on 26 November, Yim's team defeated Ripley's team after Becky Lynch pinned Dakota Kai in a WarGames match.
+On the November 7, 2022, episode of Raw, Yim returned to WWE attacking Rhea Ripley of The Judgment Day and aligning with The O.C.
+(AJ Styles, Karl Anderson, and Luke Gallows).
+Three weeks later at Survivor Series WarGames on November 26, Yim's team defeated Ripley's team in a WarGames match.
+In February, her ring name was changed to Michin (Korean: 미친), which means crazy in Korean, and was her mother's childhood nickname for her.
+As part of the 2023 WWE Draft, Michin was drafted to the SmackDown brand.
+On the December 22, 2023, episode of SmackDown, Michin pinned WWE Women's Champion Iyo Sky in an eight-women tag team holiday street fight match against Damage CTRL, granting her a title shot at SmackDown: New Year's Revolution on January 5, 2024, where she failed to defeat Sky for the title.

-On 28 January 2023, Yim entered the Women's Royal Rumble match, entering at number 23 and lasted for more than seventeen minutes before being eliminated by Piper Niven.
+On the May 28 episode of NXT, Michin defeated Tatum Paxley to qualify for a spot in the six-woman ladder match to crown the inaugural NXT Women's North American Championship at NXT Battleground but failed to win the title at the event.
+On the June 11 edition of NXT, Michin reunited with Gallows & Anderson.
+On the October 4 episode of Smackdown, she defeated Chelsea Green in a Dumpster Match.
+Michin went on to participate in the tournament to crown the inaugural Women's United States Champion, but lost to Green in the tournament final at Saturday Night's Main Event on December 14.